9000 Hal: Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Hal measures between 3.61 and 4.134 kilometers in diameter and its surface has an albedo between 0.26 and 0.375.
 CALL assumes an albedo of 0.24 – derived from 8 Flora, the Flora family's parent body – and calculates a diameter of 4.11 kilometers based on an absolute magnitude of 14.1.

 Naming

 This minor planet was named after the fictional and homicidal supercomputer HAL 9000, featured in both Arthur C. Clarke's novel and Stanley Kubrick's film 2001: A Space Odyssey (1968).
 HAL stands for Heuristically programmed Algorithmic computer.
 It is one of the best-known artificial intelligence characters in modern movies.
 The official naming citation was published by the Minor Planet Center on 4 May 1999 (M.P.C.
 34628).
-The asteroid 4923 Clarke and 10221 Kubrick were named after the writer and film director, respectively.
+The asteroids 4923 Clarke and 10221 Kubrick were named after the writer and film director, respectively.